Fanchengyan/myst-sphinx-gallery/docs/source/contributing/index.rst

 -----------------------

 Editable installs means that the environment Python will always use the most recently changed version of your code.
-To install Sphinx Gallery in editable mode, ensure you are in the sphinx-gallery directory
+To install MyST Sphinx Gallery in editable mode, ensure you are in the sphinx-gallery directory

 .. code-block:: bash